 The Financial Industry Regulatory Authority (FINRA) has also instituted BrokerCheck, a bad apples database, which tracks the disciplinary and employment history for over one million brokers.
 Although the database is intended to safeguard retail investors from problematic brokers, it has recently garnered criticism for failing to provide meaningful information to investors in a useful format and publishing mere accusations and decades-old misdemeanors.

 On what basis could the Federal Reserve permanently ban an employee from further working in the business of banking?
-From the full-throttle authorities granted to the banking agencies following the S&L crisis that, according to one publication, is estimated to cost taxpayers an amount north of $100 billion.
+Consider the full-throttle authorities granted to the banking agencies following the S&L crisis that, according to one publication, is estimated to cost taxpayers an amount north of $100 billion.
 By enacting the Financial Institutions Reform, Recovery and Enforcement Act of 1989 (FIRREA), Congress and the President substantially strengthened the enforcement powers of the federal banking agencies under the Federal Deposit Insurance Act (FDI Act).
 Among other measures, the provisions enacted in FIRREA empower each of the banking agencies to target an individual—the “institution-affiliated party”—that could lead a bank to engage in any unsafe or unsound practice.
 The scope of the term “institution-affiliated party” appears to have been designed to empower a banking agency to sanction, among others, any officers or employees of the bank.
 If a banking agency that has the capacity for onsite supervision of a bank under the FIRREA can inspect the day-to-day operations of the bank, review its books and records, etc., and is empowered to hold an individual accountable for misconduct or violations of law that pose significant safety-and-soundness threats to the bank, then could not the same agency take steps to thwart bad apples from rolling on to another bank?
 Might Mr. Held further consider steps the banking agencies themselves could take, by building on existing authorities under the FDI Act and other laws, to help a prospective employer-bank seeking valuable information about an individual applicant for employment?
 Wouldn’t that be effective?

 The Bankers-Misconduct Database and the FCRA